lavanack/PSAzureVirtualDesktop/README.md

 A full list of changes in each version can be found in the [change log](CHANGELOG.md).

+## What's Next

+A list of potential changes or evolutions can be found in the [What's next log](Whatsnext.md).

 ## Introduction

 This GitHub repository is the home of the PowerShell module [PSAzureVirtualDesktop](https://www.powershellgallery.com/packages/PSAzureVirtualDesktop).
 This module is a collection of PowerShell classes and functions that can be used to quickly deploy Azure Virtual Desktop (AVD) Proof-Of-Concepts.
 FSLogix, MSIX, AppAttach, Intune, ADDS or Entra joined VMs, Scaling Plan, Hibernation, OS Ephemeral Disks are some of the supported options available.